Month of November 2003

 So, reviewing how far I got today, I realise that I didn't make it as far as "remove threads from the session on exit".
 We need some way of notifying the thread that created the exiting thread that its child exited, then it needs to clean up.
 Briefly, then

-1. Remove CLONE_PARENT from clone() flags.
+1. Remove CLONEPARENT from clone() flags.
 We don't need it now we're not doing stop-for-GC with ptrace().
-Add instead an RT signal called, say, SIG_THREAD_EXIT, so that our thread death signals queue up when lots of children exit at once.
+Add instead an RT signal called, say, SIGTHREAD_EXIT, so that our thread death signals queue up when lots of children exit at once.

 2. Add a C handler for thread exit, which does normal pseudo-atomic stalling then calls a Lisp handler.